Pete1001/healthcheck-script/README.md

 5. **Command Execution**
    The script connects to each host listed in `hosts.txt`, executes commands, and saves outputs as `.pre` or `.post` files.
+   After after Pre-check  - consolidated output is written to hostname.precheck

 6. **Diff Operation** (Post Check Only)
    For Post checks, `.pre` and `.post` files are compared, and results are saved in a consolidated `.out` file per host.